YosysHQ/yosys/docs/source/cmd/index_internal.rst

       dash (``-``); takes an optional second argument which adds a paragraph node as a means of description

-  + ``ContentListing::open_optiongroup``

-    * each option must be in an optiongroup
-    * optional name argument, which will be rendered in (RST) output
+  + ``ContentListing::open_usage`` creates and returns a new usage node, can be used to e.g. add text/options specific to a given usage of the command
   + ``ContentListing::open_option`` creates and returns a new option node, can be used to e.g. add multiple paragraphs to an option's description
   + paragraphs are treated as raw RST, allowing for inline formatting and references as if it were written in the RST file itself

-.. todo:: Support anonymous optiongroup

-   If an option is added to the root node it should add the option to the last child of the root, making a new child if the last child is not an optiongroup

 .. literalinclude:: /generated/chformal.cc
    :language: c++